Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </td>

 <td>
-    Sends the perk choice of the player to the server.
-Every time player chooses a perk from the list, this even is triggered, and message is sent
+    This sends the perk choice of the player to the server.
+Every time player chooses a perk from the list, this event is triggered, and a message is sent
 </td>

 </tr>